linkeLi0421/CISB-dataset/compiler_strategies/README.md

 Run the [script](../effectiveness_evaluation.py) to obtain the detailed effectiveness of each compiler.
 - Useage: `python3 effectiveness_evaluation.py [-h] [-opt OPT]`
-- An example to get the effectiveness result of strategy `all-cisb` for gcc with the corresponding compiler config ([all-cisb_gcc.txt](all-cisb_gcc.txt)).
+- An example to get the effectiveness result of strategy `All-cisb` for gcc with the corresponding compiler config ([All-cisb_gcc.txt](All-cisb_gcc.txt)).
 ```
-python3 effectiveness_evaluation.py -opt compiler_strategies/all-cisb_gcc.txt 2> /dev/null
+python3 effectiveness_evaluation.py -opt compiler_strategies/All-cisb_gcc.txt 2> /dev/null
 ```
-You can replace `all-cisb_gcc.txt` with the config file name of the compiler strategy you want to test.
+You can replace `All-cisb_gcc.txt` with the config file name of the compiler strategy you want to test.